4ozan/java-oops/README.md

+This project was an attempt to create a database-like storage for any Java code through entering details in the CLI

-Impleneting a java program to help me store data like xexcel format and then print it back for preview
+Implementing a Java program to help me store data in an Excel-like format and then print it back for preview